 The Best Peanut Butter Cookies

-However, it seemed like no matter which recipe I tried, nothing measured up to what I wanted in a peanut butter cookie.
+However, it seemed like no matter which recipe I tried in the beginning, nothing measured up to what I wanted in a peanut butter cookie.

 But I didn’t give up.
 I tried one recipe after another, until I realized I needed to figure it out on my own.
 So I started working on making them good enough to meet my personal standards.